wcylou/SpringMVCFilmCRUD/README.md

 ###Wilson Lou and Jeremy Botta

 ### Overview
-- This project is a fully functioning simulation of Blackjack where the user plays against the dealer and gambles through each round.
+- This project is our first full-stack Spring MVC project that allows users to create, update, retrieve, and delete records in a database.

 ### Topics
 * Java